vaccarojohn/EmailMessaging/README.md

 # EmailMessaging
 This package provides a command line interface for sending emails via Gmail's SMTP server.
-It also provides a python method to send emails.
+It also provides a Python and C# method to send emails.

 This package will only work with emails provided through Gmail.